blueneogeo/xtend-async/README.md

 - completely non blocking
 - optimized for asynchronous programming
-- integrated promises and streams
+- integration between promises and streams

 Some features are: